-OSPE is the advocacy association for engineers, and the collective voice of the entire engineering profession in Ontario.
-OSPE works to ensure engineers are heard and respected by government, the media and the public, provides access to networking, career services and professional development, and offers valued member services like home, auto and secondary liability insurance, as well as savings on financial and lifestyle products.
-OSPE was formed in 2000 after members of PEO voted to separate regulatory and advocacy functions into two distinct organizations.
+OSPE is the advocacy association for engineers and the collective voice of the entire engineering profession in Ontario.
+OSPE works to ensure engineers are not only heard, but respected and appreciated by government, the media and the public.
+OSPE also provides access to networking, career services and professional development, and offers valued member services like savings on entertainment, financial and lifestyle products, as well as home, auto and secondary liability insurance.